How The North Face Captures Context From Elite Athletes

 Vanessa’s two-person insights team is lean…but they still needed humanize the athletes and customers that make the brand tick and meet stakeholder deadlines.
 Vanessa figured she could start inviting stakeholders–brand marketing, product design–into the dscout platform as a way to reduce the distance between user and decision-maker.
 She explains:

-“There was a lot of great wear testing feedback coming in and we were certainly incorporating that into the organization.
-But at the end of the day for designers, these were people with real stories…Many of our designers were getting frustrated that there was a lot of wear testing feedback coming through and a lot of changes being asked for in the product that we were creating, but they didn’t necessarily know the why behind that.
+“Many of our designers were getting frustrated that there was a lot of wear testing feedback coming through and a lot of changes being asked for in the product that we were creating, but they didn't necessarily know the why behind that.
 This platform really allowed us to change that.
-They understood the broader context behind some of the feedback that they were getting.”
+They understood the broader context behind some of the feedback that they were getting once they saw that this feedback was coming from real people, with real stories”

 Inviting stakeholders into the research platforms used to collect feedback offered opportunities for exclusive insight; they were able to see the raw data, stories, and feedback.
 This imbued stakeholders with confidence to jump back into the dscout platform and start building projects of their own, scaling her team from the inside: